BCODMO/blog.bco-dmo.org/_drafts/2026-05-11-doi-backend-architecture.md

 <hr/>
 **Core Components of the Backend Architecture:**
-1. **Database**: The DOI Metadata for each dataset in stored in AWS DynamoDB which enables fast writes & reads, and also a highly scalable, cost-effective on-demand solution.
+1. **Database**: The DOI Metadata for each dataset is stored in AWS DynamoDB which enables fast writes & reads, and also a highly scalable, cost-effective on-demand solution.
 2. **Storage**: A DOI version’s package files are stored in S3 and most of BCO-DMO’s data files are on AWS S3 and some on WHOI on-prem Data servers.
 3. **API**: User interfaces of Submission Tool & Website interact with AWS API Gateway and Lambda Invocation Urls
 4. **Server/Logic**: The DOI flow is logically divided into Build, Review and Publish steps which are hosted on AWS Lambda with a Python Runtime environment.
-5. **Datacite**:
+5. **Datacite**: Datacite Dataset DOI metadata is generated
 <hr/>

 ## DOI Workflow: Build → Review → Publish

 ### 1. Build Step:
-This is an AWS Lambda invoked internally from submission tool that extracts required metadata from the Dataset constructed and builds private and public versions of Frictionless JSON-LD formatted Datapackage, NOAA XML and a Dataset Description pdf.
+This is an AWS Lambda invoked internally from submission tool that extracts required metadata from the Dataset constructed and builds private and public versions of a JSON-LD record capturing all BCO-DMO semantics, a Frictionless Datapackage, NOAA ISO19115-2 XML, and a Dataset Description pdf.

 {% include image.html id="diagram" position="centered" %}